Ohio lawmakers are not planning to pass a new abortion law before the end of the year

 The leader of the Ohio Senate said lawmakers will not come up with language to clarify the state’s abortion law, which bans an abortion as early as six-weeks into a pregnancy.

-That ban is currently on hold by a court and some lawmakers indicated they would like to come up with language to clarify that language during the lame-duck session.
+That ban is currently on hold by a court and some lawmakers indicated they would like to come up with clarifying language during the lame-duck session.

 Ohio’s “heartbeat" law bans abortions as early as six weeks into a pregnancy.
 The law has been on hold since October when a Hamilton County Court ruled the law's language was too vague.